Culvert construction: Traffic diversions on EVR Salai

-CHENNAI: The Greater Chennai Traffic Police on Saturday announced traffic diversions on EVR Salai to facilitate the construction of a culvert by the Highways department.
+CHENNAI: Greater Chennai Traffic Police (GCTP) has announced traffic diversions on EVR Salai in order to facilitate the Highways department for culvert construction work in front of Sudha Hotel (Incoming traffic) between Nair Bridge and Dasaprakash Junction.

-The works are underway in front of Hotel Sudha (between Nair bridge and Dasaprakash junction) and accordingly, traffic changes have been made.
+Accordingly, the following modifications on the existing traffic pattern will come into force from 10 pm, March 18 (Saturday) till 5 pm on March 20 (Monday).

-Accordingly, vehicles coming from Central railway station on EVR Salai would not be allowed to go straight at Nair Bridge Junction (Outgoing Traffic) towards Dasprakash Junction.
+No diversion for vehicles coming from Nair Bridge Junction (Outgoing traffic) towards Dasaprakash Junction.

-Those vehicles will be diverted at Nair Bridge Junction towards Incoming direction from Nair Bridge Junction to Dasprakash Junction, a release stated.

-Vehicles coming from Ega Junction on EVR Salai would not be allowed to go straight at Daspraksh Junction (Incoming Traffic) towards Dr Nair Bridge junction
+Vehicles coming from Koyambedu to Nair Bridge Junction via EVR Salai will not be allowed to proceed straight towards Dasaprakash Junction (Incoming Traffic).

-Those vehicles will be diverted at Dasprakash Junction towards Raja Annamalai Salai (Left Turn), Alagappa Road junction, Right turn, Alagappa Road, again Right turn, Dr Nair Bridge, EVR Salai to reach their destination.
+Vehicles diverted at Dasaprakash Junction will be allowed to proceed towards Dr Nair Bridge, EVR Salai through Raja Annamalai Salai (Left turn), Alagappa Road junction (Right turn), Alagappa Road (Right turn) and reach their destination.

 Visit news.dtnext.in to explore our interactive epaper!